-If you go for this one, you’ll have to set a certain fee that clients have to pay to keep using your streaming site.
+If you go with this one, you’ll have to set a certain fee that clients have to pay to keep using your streaming site.

-Besides, most services offer a free trial so that users have an opportunity to check whether they like the platform and are willing to pay for it.
+Besides, most services offer a free trial so their potential users get an opportunity to check whether they like the platform and are willing to pay for it or not.

 You should also consider making various subscription options.
-For instance, “Basic”, “Standard”, and “VIP” — all of them have a different level of access.
+For instance, “Basic”, “Standard”, and “VIP” — all of them will then have a different level of access.

-Sometimes, companies offer their users a free subscription with a limited number of features.
+Sometimes, companies also offer their users a free subscription with a limited number of features.

 Additionally, there’s often a family subscription.
-It will cost a bit more than other ones but will allow to add family members into the account and use the service from multiple devices simultaneously.
+It costs a bit more than other ones but allows users to add family members into the account and simultaneously use the service from multiple devices.
 It’s a good way for users to engage their friends and family members to use your services, too.

-Don’t forget to inform your clients how they can cancel the subscription and change the plan — the absence of such instructions can be repellant.
-In this way, you create trusting relationships with your customers as well as don’t deny yourself a chance at profit increase.
+Don’t forget to inform your clients about how they can cancel the subscription or change the plan, as the absence of such instructions can be repellent.
+This way, you can create trustworthy relationships with your customers, as well as do everything in your power to see a profit increase for yourself.

 |Case Study: CorepowerYoga|